AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Uber Jar {#uber-jar}

-The Uber Jar for AEM 6.4.7.0 is available in the Adobe Public Maven repository (link will be updated in the next version).
+The Uber Jar for AEM 6.4.7.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.4.7/).

 To use Uber Jar in a Maven project, refer to the article, [How to use Uber jar](../sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: